enkemmc/dotfiles/README.md

 The install script will:
 1. Detect your operating system (Linux, macOS, or Windows/WSL)
 2. Backup your existing configuration files
-3. Create symlinks from this repository to your VSCode config directory
+3. Create symlinks from this repository to:
+   - VSCode config directory
+   - Shell configuration files (~/.aliases)

 ### Platform-Specific Paths